harviu/WebGL-Example/exercises/2d_coordinate_system.md

 # Exercise 3: 2D Coordinate System

-We are still looking at the same `hello_world.html` example we used before for this exercise.
+We are looking at the same `interaction.html` example for this exercise.

 ## Coordinate Space Change